BISDAKPOWERS/WebCTF/README.md

 ## Installation for development

-In mobile, you should have the following app and files.
+In mobile, you should have the following requirements, apps and files.
+- rooted system
 - composer.phar
 - Termux
 	* Termux Packages: